Chhoungchhav/Bookstore-Management-System/README.md

 ### Exception Handling
 Exception handling is incorporated to gracefully manage unexpected errors.
 This ensures the system can recover or gracefully terminate, we implement this to ensure the **file is not found** issue and the **mistype input** issue by using **'try'** and **'catch'**
-- **file is not found**: We use the try and catch IOException to check whether the file that we need to open exist. try {
+- **file is not found**: We use the try and catch IOException to check whether the file that we need to open exist.<br/>
+try {
     // Create a FileWriter in append mode by passing true as the second parameter FileWriter fileWriter = new FileWriter(filePath, true);